Victor Valley WRA, CA

 2021

-A renewable natural gas facility, that will provide a new source of green energy, is nearing completion at VVWRA’s main plant in Victorville.
+A renewable natural gas facility, that provides a new source of green energy, is operating at VVWRA’s main plant in Victorville.
 The RNG project will collect methane or biogas emitted by waste in our digesters and convert it into pipeline quality natural gas.
 The project is a public/private partnership between VVWRA, Anaergia and Southwest Gas that is designed to help address the requirements of SB 1383.
 SB 1383 was signed into law in 2016 by then Governor Jerry Brown.
 The law requires the diversion of 75% of organic waste, like food scraps, paper and yard trimmings, from the states landfills to reduce the emission of methane into our environment.
-“The new facility will accept up to 65,000 gallons of slurried food waste per day”, said VVWRA Plant Superintendent Brad Adams.
+The facility will accepts up to 65,000 gallons of slurried food waste per day.
 The project is expected to generate 1000 SCFM (standard cubic feet per minute) of renewable natural gas.
 That is on top of the 200 SFM produced by municipal sludge.

 The project will beneficially reduce more than 6,000 metric tons of methane (1.5 million CO2 tons equivalent) per year, which otherwise would have been flared or released into the atmosphere.
 “The VVWRA facility is a great model for use in California: leveraging the existing wastewater treatment plant to meet organic waste recycling requirements, increasing yields of renewable energy, and improving publicly owned infrastructure,” said Andrew Benedek, Anaergia’s Chairman and CEO.